AI Behavioral Science: Using behavioral science to guide and assess AI

 Beyond entertainment, AI is also emerging in life-altering arenas.
 It is being deployed to help judges and doctors make decisions \citep{kleinberg2018human,kleinberg2020algorithms,chen2023algorithmic,gulshan2016development,esteva2017dermatologist}.
 It is already delivering goods \citep{hossain2023autonomous,alverhed2024autonomous} and driving people around without direct human supervision \citep{dai2021impacts,abdel2024matched}.

 Given these increasingly important roles of AI, we need methods of assessing AI performance, biases, blind spots, and tendencies.
 We also need to be able to predict its behavior in new situations beyond its experiences and training.
 As the behavioral sciences have been developing techniques for such diagnoses and predictions for decades, it makes sense to apply them as a primary tool for assessing AI’s behavior.
+This applies not only to psychological techniques, \citep{hagendorff2023machine,binz2023using,frank2023baby,shiffrin2023probing,ku2026levels}, but also economic ones \citep{mei2024turing}.

 For example, we can develop Turing Tests, in which AI is put into various contexts and its behaviors are compared to those of humans.
 From its behaviors, one can infer what objective function it acts {\sl as if} it is maximizing \citep{mei2024turing}.
 Whether or not it is actually maximizing such an objective function, as long as it acts as if it is, then that enables one to predict how it will behave both in and out of sample.\footnote{For a recent example, one can ask AI to make choices in classic social or strategic (game) scenarios, where it can decide how much of a sum of money it would like to share, how much it would like to risk, how much it would contribute to a public good, whether it would cooperate in a prisoner's dilemma, etc. \citep{aher2023using,horton2023large,manning2024automated,mei2024turing,jones2025large} } This sort of ``revealed preference'' analysis has a long tradition in economics and marketing and can be a very useful tool for analyzing and predicting AI behavior.